 Each Geneva household serviced by the City’s garbage contract should have received a 65-gallon recycling cart from LRS.
-If your home does not have a cart, please contact Lakeshore Recycling.
+If your home does not have a cart, please contact LRS.

 Additional (optional) recycling carts are available for a charge of $3 per month.
-Contact Lakeshore for more details.
+Contact LRS for more details.

 Recycling will be picked up on the same day as garbage collection.

 All recyclable materials may be mixed together loosely in the recycling cart and there is no need to separate items.
 Please do not include plastic bags inside the recycling carts.
 Make sure to clean out food and juice containers prior to recycling.

 The recycling guidelines poster (click to view a larger version) below represents the common items accepted in most recycling programs in Illinois.
 Please refer to the itemized lists on this page for LRS program specifications.

 - Aluminum cans